 - Read more from NBPHE.

-Current Students and Recent Graduates* | 2016-17 Testing Cycle Instructions:
+Current Students and Recent Graduates* | Instructions:

-- Complete the registration pages by entering in your contact information, demographic information, academic information (for example, what degree you are earning, and your date of expected date of graduation).
+- Complete the registration pages by entering in your contact information, demographic information and affiliations (if applicable).

 * Students completing their degree program within the last academic year of the current CPH cycle.
-For academic year 2016-17 this includes graduates from: June, August, and December 2016, April, June, and August 2017.
+For academic year 2018-19 this includes graduates from: June, August, and December 2018, April, June, and August 2019.

 ** There is an international testing fee ($100.00) for individuals taking the CPH exam outside of the United States, Puerto Rico, and Canada.
 This fee must be paid by the test-taker.
 The Graduate School of Public Health is not responsible for the payment of the international testing fee.